SignalGo/SignalGo-full-net/README.md

 SignalGo has a lot of features but it's very easy to use.
 For example, SignalGo has a visual studio extension to generate all you need client side: you don't need to write 1 line of code!
 No need to create create models, enums, services, methods,etc... everything is automatically done for you!
 SignalGo has its own very fast json-based protocol and supports also http and https protocols.
 We prepared a SignalGo test application (with WPF UI) to let you test your server side methods without writing any code client side.
 SignalGo is designed as a RAD tool (rapid application development) keeping always in mind these simple goals:
-1. Easy of use
+1. Ease of use
 2. Minimal code to write to set up a full working server-client platform
 3. Speed
 4. Completeness: exchange almost everything (methods, complex objects, streamings, files etc.)
 3. Reliability and scalability
 4. Security

-Is in continuous development with always new cool features you can suggest us too!
+SignalGo is in continuous development with always new cool features.
+Please feel free to suggest your onwn!

 ## Features: